 Fact: An astronaut wrote his daughter’s initials on the moon.

-Fact: Vikings used to give the cutest wedding presents.
+Fact: Vikings gave the cutest wedding presents.

 Fact: Baby elephants suck on their trunks.